Hrishikesh-CS50/Miniproject-IronKaggle/README.md

 dtypes: int64(8), object(2)
 memory usage: 48.9+ MB

-We used prepared the data and trained im multiple models using basically this baseline:
+We prepared the data and trained im multiple models using basically this baselines:

 The information above show us that the dataset is composed of 640840 rows with 10 features.
 8 of those features are integers: